NON-QM Mortgage Rates And Terms Versus Traditional Rates

 This Article Is About NON-QM Mortgage Rates And Terms Versus Traditional Rates:

 Mortgage rates have been at historic lows the past year.
 The trend seems like mortgage rates will continue to rise in the coming months into 2022.
 With mortgage rates rising, normally there is a slowdown in home purchases.
 However, housing demand remains strong throughout the United States and there are no signs of a slowdown in the imminent future.
 Many home buyers who are ready to purchase homes now cannot qualify with government and/or conventional loans due to not meeting the mandatory waiting period after foreclosure or bankruptcy.

-- However, with traditional mortgage rates rising, non-QM mortgage rates do not seem as high as it once was
+With the launch of the new NON-QM Loans, there is no waiting period after a housing event and/or bankruptcy.
+NON-QM Mortgage Rates are normally higher than government and conventional loans.
+However, with traditional mortgage rates rising, non-QM mortgage rates do not seem as high as it once was.

 Rising Interest Rates And Attractiveness Of NON-QM Loans